Costs & Financial Aid

 MES Scholarships and Fellowships

 See below for current opportunities with application requirements and deadlines.
-Many of these awards require a separate MES Financial Aid Online Application.
-This application will be made available for 2019 applicants in December 2018.
+Many of these awards require a separate MES Financial Assistance Application.
+Applicants who submit this by February 15, 2019 have the best chance as non-loan aid.

 | Brooks MES Fellowship|

 Awarded to one continuing MES student who is working on their thesis.